matthew-5pl/Splatoon-3-Ryujinx-Tutorial/README.md

 ## Quirks

 Here is a list of some quirks reported by Ryujinx users playing Splatoon 3:
+### Rainmaker

+If you try playing Rainmaker Mode, you won't be able to end the game with a knockout as all checkpoints after the first one don't work.

 ### AMD Issues
 Some users with AMD GPUs have been having issues with artifacting, going from mild to severe: